-Where a proposal supports specific Council objectives, such as regeneration or significant economic benefit but where it would not be viable due to the application of the Supplementary Guidance the Council may enter into negotiations to reduce the contribution with each case assessed and determined on its own merits.

-Proposals for a change of use to form residential or subdivision of existing residential property will not normally be expected to provide a contribution, unless they result in the creation of 5 or more residential units.
-Where residential properties are extended, a contribution will be required from all proposals which extend the original property by over 50% excluding the allowance under the current Permitted Development Rights guidance.

-In the event of a contribution of land towards the development of the CTLR, the amount of contribution required under this mechanism may be revised.
+- 6.11 Where a proposal supports specific Council objectives, such as regeneration or significant economic benefit but where it would not be viable due to the application of the Supplementary Guidance the Council may enter into negotiations to reduce the contribution with each case assessed and determined on its own merits. - 6.12 Proposals for a change of use to form residential including the subdivision of existing residential property, but excluding agricultural buildings and ancillary accommodation/ residential garages, will not normally be expected to provide a contribution, unless they result in the creation of 5 or more residential units. - 6.13 In the event of a contribution of land towards the development of the CTLR, the amount of contribution required under this mechanism may be revised.

 Each application will be considered on its individual merits, taking into account factors such as the value of the land, its condition and any remedial works required to make it suitable for use.
 Land values will be assessed independently by the District Valuation Service (or other mutually agreed appointee) with a joint brief being agreed between the Council and the applicant.

-In circumstances where non-residential developments are proposed which do not have a large Gross Internal Area, but could have a large impact on the transport network (for example quarries, outdoor leisure etc.), the contribution level will be calculated on an individual basis.
+6.14 In circumstances where non-residential developments are proposed which typically do not include built internal floorspace (for example quarries, outdoor leisure operations etc.) but are judged through a Transport Assessment to have a demonstratable impact on the transport network, the contribution level will be calculated on an individual basis.

-How is the Contribution Calculated?
+6.15 How is the Contribution Calculated?